Sheldon Peck: Artwork

-Vermont Period, ca. 1820 - 1828
+Vermont Period, c.
+1820–1828

 Peck's earliest works date to around 1820 and consist primarily of waist-length oil portraits on wood panels; many of his earliest pieces depicted members of his own family.
 Early on Peck established his characteristic simple approach to portraiture.
 During this period the figures in Peck's paintings have somber faces with hard, angular planes, and immobile expressions.
 The figures are painted against dark, undercoated backgrounds.
 By keeping the portraits to the waist, Peck avoided the challenges of painting full-figures.

 Peck's signature decorative motif – the rabbit track – is already well established in this period.
 The three brushstrokes (one long stoke flanked by two shorter ones) resembles the footprint of a rabbit and reappears often in Peck's portraits, usually found in clothing or somewhere in the background.
 While this three brushstroke motif was popular during the period – particularly among ornamental painters working on furniture or tinware – it is so closely associated with Peck that it has become his de facto signature as he did not sign his paintings (a common practice at the time).

-New York Period, 1828 - 1836
+New York Period, 1828–1836

 Upon his arrival in New York in 1828, Peck continued to paint half-length portraits on wood panels as he had in Vermont.
 He did, however, begin to use a somewhat brighter color palette and began embellishing his subjects with personal accessories such as jewelry, Bibles, fruit, decorated furniture, and swags of drapery in the background.
 These were popular portrait conventions during the period and suggest that Peck was influenced by – or at the very least, observed – the work of other artists.

-Illinois Period, 1836 - 1869
+Illinois Period, 1836–1869

 In 1836 Peck moved to Chicago where he lived for only a few months before moving once again and settling in Babcock's Grove.
 Once in Illinois, Peck abandoned wood panels in favor of canvas.
 During his first years in the state, Peck continued to paint half-length portraits similar to those he had painted back East.

 It is in Illinois, however, that the most radical shift in Peck's work occurs.
 About 1845 daguerreotypes were gaining in popularity in the United States.
 To compete against photography and the advantages it offered, Peck introduced a brighter color palette to his work.
-He also employed a horizontal format, which featured multiple full length figures, their arrangement taking cues from photography. (see image at right) Additionally, Peck would add a trompe-l'œil frame painted directly onto the canvas.
+He also employed a horizontal format, which featured multiple full length figures, their arrangement taking cues from photography.
+Additionally, Peck would add a trompe-l'œil frame painted directly onto the canvas.
 This was likely done to reduce the overall cost of the painting by sparing the customer the expense of having the canvas framed.